Hiking Guide: Blue Hills Nahanton Hill Loop

 Overall

-Is Nahanton Hill Loop the most exciting trail I’ve ever hiked?
+Is the Nahanton Hill Loop the most exciting trail I’ve ever hiked?
 No, but it is a decent enough trail that is only a short drive from Boston.

 -Julia